NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 .. image:: /_static/drift-guide-predictions.svg

-NannyML can also show how the distributions of the model predictions evolved over time:
+NannyML can also show how the distributions of the model predictions evolved over time.

 .. code-block:: python